alimanfoo/alimanfoo.github.io/_posts/2016-09-21-genotype-compression-benchmark.md

 ## Why do I care about compression?

 Fast compression brings [interactive analysis of genome variation data](http://alimanfoo.github.io/2016/06/10/scikit-allel-tour.html) within reach of pretty much anyone with a computer.
 No need for a high-performance compute cluster.
 No need for a degree in software engineering.
 So it's not just a geeky obsession with making stuff go faster.
-It's about making the data accessible to a broader audience and a deeper kind of exploration.
+It's also about making the data accessible to a broader audience and a deeper kind of exploration.

 ## About the data